wanderer056/cascading-3_0-docs/README.md

 ## What is this?
 This project is a rehosted version of the **Cascading 3.0 Documentation**.
 The original site went offline, and navigating the Wayback Machine was tricky and slow 😅.
-So, I rehosted it on **GitHub Pages** to make it easy to browse — and now it’s fully searchable!
+So, I rehosted it on **cascading.sumantapaudel.com.np** to make it easy to browse — and now it’s fully searchable!

 ## Why I created it
 - The original docs were hard to access and search through.